AynalemN/alx-higher_level_programming/0x08-python-more_classes/README.md

 5. Detect instance deletion - Write a class Rectangle that defines a rectangle by: (based on 4-rectangle.py).
 6. How many instances - Write a class Rectangle that defines a rectangle by: (based on 5-rectangle.py)
 7. Change representation - Write a class Rectangle that defines a rectangle by: (based on 6-rectangle.py).
+8. Compare rectangles - Write a class Rectangle that defines a rectangle by: (based on 7-rectangle.py).